jyyang26/jyyang26.github.io/_pages/about.md

   - /about.html
 ---

 👋 Hi there, my name is Junyao Yang.
 I am a final-year undergraduate student in Computer Science at the School of Computer Science & Engineering, South China University of Technology (SCUT).
-I am also an incoming graduate student at the School of Computing, National University of Singapore, where I will be pursuing a specialization in Artificial Intelligence.
+I am also an incoming graduate student at the School of Computing, National University of Singapore(NUS), where I will be pursuing a specialization in Artificial Intelligence.
 My research interests lie in **Natural Language Processing** and **Language Models**.
 Here is my **[CV](https://drive.google.com/file/d/17UEE4NB9HbyNba8TwQ5oO3y3Tu7hwhZm/view?usp=sharing)**.

 My research story revolves around **the Underlying Principles and Understanding of LLMs**, particularly focusing on how to enhance the **"Reliability"** and **"Safety"** of LLM-generated information, which connects to related areas such as **LLM Privacy**, **Knowledge Editing** and **Malicious Attacks** of LLMs and so on: